arpan-dasgupta/arpan-dasgupta.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi, I am Arpan, a Pre-Doctoral Researcher at Google DeepMind.
 I work on multi-agent systems, RL and decision making.
-I am on the outlook for PhD positions in the field of Reinforcement Learning.
+I am on the outlook for impactful ML Engineer positions in industry.

 I currently work in the team Multi-agent Systems for Social Impact, developing bandit algorithms for social-good applications in a team lead by Prof. Milind Tambe (Harvard University) and Dr. Aparna Taneja.
 Previously, I have worked at MDSR Lab, Adobe on Explainibility on Explainability in Offline RL.